 And in these processes, some provinces are more ahead than others.
 Take Alberta – vast liberalism isn’t what first comes to mind when one pictures this province, however they are the most prepared for October 17 out of any province, with over 250 stores ready to open in the first round.
 This far surpasses any other province, many of which will be lucky to have just a few legal locations ready to operate in October.
 Maybe most surprising is British Columbia, a province well known for it’s long time cannabis-friendly attitudes and long history of ‘grey area’ pot shops operating freely around Vancouver.
 The home of infamous BC Bud will have just one legal cannabis store operating as of Oct 17, and that will be in Kamloops.

-What will be available to me?
+What will be available to me after the legalization?

 All of this aside, one must also remember what will actually be available in these cannabis stores – a limited selection of flower, bought from industrial, licensed producers only in pre-sealed white bags, covered in health warnings.
 No edibles, no oils, no concentrates, or topicals – at least not yet.